ButterCam/sisyphus/ReadMe.md

    }
    ```

-   We only need one code in the application project, the `main` function.
+   We only need one function in the application project, the `main` function.

    ```kotlin
    @SpringBootApplication